syncfusion-content/wpf-docs/wpf/Diagram/Line-Connectors.md

-> Note: If a node is not hit while making a connection, then no connector gets added.
+N> If a node is not hit while making a connection, then no connector gets added.